 For the shortbread base:

-1 cup unsalted butter, at room temperature
+- 1 cup unsalted butter at room temperature

-1/2 cup white sugar
+- 1/2 cup white sugar

-2 1/4 cups all purpose flour
+- 2 1/4 cups all purpose flour

-1/4 tsp sea salt
+- 1/4 tsp sea salt

 For the Caramel filling:

-1 tin sweetened condensed milk
+- 1 can sweetened condensed milk

-1 cup white sugar
+- 1 cup white sugar

-1 cup unsalted butter
+- 1 cup unsalted butter

-4 tbsp corn syrup or brown rice syrup
+- 4 tbsp corn syrup or brown rice syrup

 For the chocolate topping:

-8 oz semi-sweet chocolate
+- 8 oz semi-sweet chocolate chips

-Preheat your oven to 350 degrees Fahrenheit.
-Prepare a 9×13 baking dish with completely square sides by greasing it with a teaspoon or two of butter and lining it with parchment paper.
+- Preheat your oven to 350 degrees Fahrenheit.
+Prepare a 9x13 baking dish with completely square sides by greasing it with a teaspoon or two of butter and lining it with parchment paper.
 The parchment paper will help you remove the bars from the pan, so make sure to leave some parchment paper hanging over the edges for easy removal.

-Press the mixture as evenly as you can into the prepared baking dish and bake at 350 degrees Fahrenheit for 18-22 minutes, or just until the edges begin to turn a very pale brown.
+- Press the mixture as evenly as you can into the prepared baking dish and bake at 350 degrees Fahrenheit for 18-22 minutes, or just until the edges begin to turn a very pale brown.

-Let the shortbread base cool almost to room temperature while you prepare the caramel filling.
+- Let the shortbread base cool almost to room temperature while you prepare the caramel filling.

-Set the baking dish aside for 10 minutes before beginning to melt the chocolate to spread over the top.
+- Set the baking dish aside for 10 minutes before beginning to melt the chocolate to spread over the top.
 This will allow the caramel to set slightly so the chocolate will spread easily.

-Chop the chocolate and add it to a heat-proof glass bowl over a small pot of simmering water to melt it.
+- Chop the chocolate and add it to a heat-proof glass bowl over a small pot of simmering water to melt it.
 Using a rubber spatula, stir the chocolate pieces around in the heat-proof bowl over the simmering water until the heat of the steam has melted the chocolate completely.

-Alternatively, you can microwave the chocolate pieces on 50% power for 45 seconds at a time, stirring after every 45 second increment until the chocolate is completely melted.
+- Alternatively, you can microwave the chocolate pieces on 50% power for 45 seconds at a time, stirring after every 45 second increment until the chocolate is completely melted.

-Spread the melted chocolate over the caramel filling carefully using an offset spatula until the chocolate has covered the entire surface of the caramel.
+- Spread the melted chocolate over the caramel filling carefully using an offset spatula until the chocolate has covered the entire surface of the caramel.